DangerCove/dangercove.com/_posts/2019-09-13-migrating-away-from-devmate-sparkle.md

 }
 ```

-After this change [Timeless](/timeless) will check for updates at `https://updates.dangr.co/com.dangercove.Timeless.Mac/appcast.xml`.
-The `updates.dangr.co` domain is mine and I can set redirects for it however I want.
+After this change [Timeless](/timeless) will check for updates at `updates.dangr.co`.
+I can set redirects for this domain however I want.

 ### Redirecting